 - Use textures or gradients for the backgrounds of your cards instead of solid colors.

 - Avoid using black or dark solid colors on the outer edges of your cards.
-During the cutting process, toner can chip slightly and the edge of the white card stock paper can become visible.
+During the cutting process, the toner can chip slightly and the edge of the white card stock paper can become visible.

 - Be aware that colors can turn out much darker in print than they appear on your computer screen, and that slight nuances may be lost.